 It often feels like a waking nightmare.

-Because your mind is caught in the uncomfortable space between awake and asleep, your mind will often fill in the blanks with the sensations and visions you might experience during a nightmare.
+Because your mind is caught in the uncomfortable space between being awake and asleep, your mind will often fill in the blanks with the sensations and visions you might experience during a nightmare.
 Many report feeling an evil presence near them but just out of sight, while others report actually seeing ghostly or disturbing figures in plain sight, all while they are unable to move.

 Sleep paralysis has a long and strange history.

 Sleep paralysis is a phenomenon that’s been around since the early 19th Century, when theologians and philosophers wrote about what they believed to be a very real demonic experience.
-For centuries, people believed that sleep paralysis occurred when demons sat on their chests, or in instances of witchcraft or demonic posession.
+For centuries, people believed that sleep paralysis occurred when demons sat on their chests, or in instances of witchcraft or demonic possession.
 Only later did many decide that bad meat or cheap wine might be the cause.

 Scientists still aren’t sure what causes sleep paralysis.

 Today, doctors and scientists know that sleep paralysis has to do with the transition between REM and NREM sleep, and is most likely brought on by an interruption in the normal sleep pattern.
 They know that it may be inherited and that, if you have a twin who has experienced it, the odds are notably higher that you will as well.
 Despite knowing some of the commonalities among sleep paralysis sufferers, they still aren’t entirely sure what causes the phenomenon in the first place.

 Sleep paralysis is more common in students and psychiatric patients.